For medical writing & public health consulting queries, please email Erin: firstname.lastname@example.org

 Her two older sisters are doctors: one is a doctor of PT and an MFR specialist and one is a pediatrician and internist in Pa who heads the internal medicine residency program for her hospital.
 Her dad is a veterinarian and owner of the Trucksville Dog and Cat Hospital.
 He’s won Best Veterinarian in the Area for the last 10 years, because, well, he is.
 He also sees “exotics,” but Erin learned the hard way when she told someone her “dad does exotics” without prefacing that he’s a veterinarian.
 Ahem.
-Mom’s a general who made everyone else become a doctor. ( She also helps run the animal hospital.)
+Mom’s a general who made everyone else become a doctor. ( She is also Queen of the Vultures and helps run the animal practice.)

-Erin has her NIA white belt & loves Laughter Yoga ( Even though 89% of people have no idea what those things are.)
-She’s practiced Krav Maga for 15 years, runs, plays soccer, swims, does yoga, bikes, and is a huge fan of interval training and intermittent fasting.
+Erin has her NIA white belt, has practiced Krav Maga for 15 years, runs, plays soccer, swims, does yoga, bikes, and is a huge fan of interval training and intermittent fasting.
 She’s played the violin since she was 6, and like every Catholic, started out in the Church choir.
 She’s left-handed, pigeon-toed and sometimes thinks backwards.
 Her biggest charities usually involve animals, especially elephants and gorillas.
 She abhors factory farms.

 Barnaby FluffPuff is Erin’s handsome Golden Doodle who has become the official mascot for Blooming Wellness.
 He’s the logo, because if you observe him, he teaches us a lot about managing stress, being playful and being immersed in the present moment.
 He’s the gold standard for a true ZENBandit.
 Erin calls Barnaby “NYC’s Sidewalk Therapy Dog,” because he is ridiculously friendly, knows no boundaries, and runs around making people happy.
 No one can make a person smile or feel less anxious than Barnaby, and he treats everyone the same.
 (Imagine if humans did that?
 What a world it would be.)